Do I Need To Repair My Foundation?

 Not very likely.
 Foundations do two things: One, they hold a house up off the ground.
+Even if it has large cracks and is ugly it is probably doing this successfully.
 Two, they need to hold up if subjected to earthquake forces.
+History has shown that houses with large cracks, or even houses where segments of the foundation are entirely missing, can be made to resist earthquake forces effectively.

 Practically all old foundations are cracked because as soil expands and contracts, the brittle concrete cracks.
 This happens even if the soil expands only an inch or two.
 Virtually every house we see has a few cracks in the foundation and are not anything to worry about.